-Low self-esteem and depression are two sides of the same coin.
+Depression and low self-esteem are closely related.
 Although sadness has the power to completely destroy self-esteem, poor self-worth increases a person’s vulnerability to mental health issues.
 You may nonetheless take action to improve your self-esteem even if you are sad.

-The strategies for increasing self-esteem and confidence will be covered in this post.
+This post will cover strategies for increasing self-esteem and confidence.
 To get understanding, continue reading!

 What Qualifies as Low Self-Esteem?

-Everybody has moments when they doubt who they are, what they have accomplished, or how good they really are.
-You have the freedom to say or do whatever that makes you momentarily feel angry or embarrassed of yourself.
+Everybody has moments when they doubt who they are, what they have accomplished, or how successful they really are.
+You have the freedom to say or do whatever makes you momentarily angry or embarrassed about yourself.
 These fleeting or recurring feelings, however, are not the same as low self-esteem.

 Long-term pessimism about who you are and how you show yourself to the world is a hallmark of low self-esteem.
 These negative feelings might linger and be difficult to get rid of.
 For example, if someone praises you, you may not believe them.
 You may choose to only give yourself credit when you reach a goal.